MicrosoftDocs/dynamics-365-customer-engagement/ce/teams-integration/teams-collaboration.md

   - D365CE
   - Powerplatform
 ---
-# Basic Collaboration Experience with Microsoft Team integration
+# Basic Collaboration Experience with Microsoft Teams integration

 Once installed, the Dynamics 365 app for Teams enables collaborating with other team members by adding a model-driven app in Dynamics 365 tab to a channel in Microsoft Teams.

+## Collaboration Experience in Microsoft Teams

-## Connect a model-driven app record or view to a team channel
+### Connect a model-driven app record or view to a team channel

 From a team channel, you can connect a model-driven app record or view to collaborate on any entity such as customer accounts, opportunities, and more.